noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 - flow logs
   - can quickly grow into the hundreds of gigabytes.
 - tag your reachability analysis to keep track of the cost

+### VPC decision tree

+- communicate between TWO VPCs
+  - vpc peering
+    - no overlapping CIDR ranges and DONT need transitive peering communication
+- communicate between other VPCs or on premise using VPN
+  - EC2 running VPN software
+    - you manage/responsible for
+      - both ends of the VPN connection
+      - implementing high availability for the VPN endpoints
+      - networking bottlenecks
+      - pay for IGW in each VPC
+  - DirectConnect
+    - AWS manages/responsible for
+      - managing VPN endpoints
+      - multi datacenter redundancy
+      - automatic failover
+    - you want
+      - a dedicated connection
+      - simplified network management
+- sharing services between VPCs across AWS Account
+  - VPC PrivateLink
+    - you dont want traffic to traverse the public internet

 ### anti patterns